For day-of coordinators and wedding planners

 Can I use this for more than one wedding?

 Yes.
-Pro Quarterly and Pro Annual are built for recurring weddings.
-Wedding Pass is for one wedding if you'd rather try the day-of tools before subscribing.
+Pro Basic and Pro Assistant are built for recurring weddings.
+Wedding Pass and Wedding Day Assistant Pass are for one wedding if you'd rather buy access for a single event.

 Does it work offline?